Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 It needs to be higher for smaller resolutions and lower for higher resolutions.

 To this effect I wrote a dynamic scaling temperature function.
 It sets itself relatively to the selected resolution.
+As it is a work in progress, for now it is only good for smaller resolution and tends to become too strong over 1.5x the base resolution.

-**TO USE IT**: Select the patch corresponding to your model (currently SD1.x or SDXL).
-Set the temperature slider at 0.
+**TO USE IT** justelect the patch corresponding to your model and set the temperature slider at 0.

-It is imperfect for resolutions higher than 1.5x as the amplification becomes too strong.
-But it is very effective for smaller.
-For higher resolutions you can always set the temperature manually or do a double-pass or use the "light" intensity.

-There seem to be a proportional trend.
-I would however need faster hardware to be able to generate more samples and become able to detect it.
-I opened the discussions for this repository if you feel like sharing your best settings.

 # Examples